WILDE(ST) DREAMS EDITING AND PROOFREADING SERVICES L.L.C.

 Services

 What is developmental editing and what does it involve?
 What is line editing?
-And how does any of this differ from plain old proofreading?
+How does the latter differ from plain old proofreading?
 How do I write a book proposal?
+And how can I learn to be a better writer?
 You will find more descriptions below.

 Writing a Book Proposal